-JCIC Sponsor at the time of Business Combination.
+Combination.
+The Promissory Note accrues no interest and is payable upon completion of a Business Combination.
+The Promissory Note's entire or partial balance can be converted into warrants at the discretion of JCIC Sponsor at the time of Business Combination.
 The warrants would be identical to the Private Placement Warrants, however, pursuant to JCIC Sponsor Agreement, if the Trust Amount is less than \$50 million after taking account of public shareholder redemptions, the balance of the Promissory Note will be converted into shares of our Common Stock at \$10.00 per share.
-As of the Closing, the aggregate balance of the Promissory Note was \$1,000,000, and [JCIC Sponsor converted its outstanding loan balance into 100,000 shares of JCIC Class A Ordinary Shares immediately prior to Closing] / [JCIC Sponsor converted its outstanding loan balance into 1,000,000 Private Placement Warrants].
+As of the Closing, the aggregate balance of the Promissory Note was \$1,150,000, and JCIC Sponsor converted its outstanding loan balance into 115,000 shares of JCIC Class A Ordinary Shares immediately prior to Closing.